Oncology Billing Services in Nevada

 Every NV payer has specific rules for oncology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Oncology Claims
+Anthem Blue Cross Blue Shield of Nevada Oncology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Nevada commercial oncology claims.
+Anthem Blue Cross Blue Shield of Nevada processes the largest share of Nevada commercial oncology claims.
 We know their NV specific fee schedules, prior authorization requirements for oncology procedures, and their appeal timelines when claims are denied.
 Correct HCPCS drug codes with exact dosage units.
 NDC numbers required by many payers.

-Nevada Medicaid Oncology Billing
+Nevada Medicaid (managed care expanding to rural Nevada January 2026) Oncology Billing

-Medicare (Noridian) Oncology Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction E)) Oncology Coverage

 Denial Prevention for Nevada Oncology